 Early in the process, the search committee will meet with the Faculty Diversity Liaison, and/or the faculty diversity representative to the search committee to discuss strategies for effective minority recruitment and issues of multiculturalism.
 Specific recruitment plans should be developed at the outset of the search and checked as the search progresses.
 For additional strategies to increase minority recruitment, see Attention in Searches to Minority Recruitment and Multicultural Issues.
 The Equal Opportunity Employer Compliance for the Recruitment of New Faculty form should be used during various stages of the search.
 The form is divided into sections which correspond to the steps in the search procedure.
 The appropriate section of the form should be submitted, as indicated in the instructions on the form, at each stage in the process.
 The College keeps a file of EEOC forms from all searches.

-These postcards are pre-addressed to the Office of the Provost.
-For the purpose of compiling EEOC information for the search committee's report on compliance, the search chair or departmental administrative assistant may obtain returned postcards from Linda Butler Livesay.
-When the report is complete, the postcards should be returned to Linda Butler Livesay.
+The information provided by the candidates is collected in the form of an extracted report for each faculty search from Interfolio by the Office of the Provost.
+For the purpose of compiling EEOC information for the search committee's report on compliance, the search chair or departmental administrative assistant may obtain the collected applicant responses from Linda Butler Livesay.
+When the report is complete, the report should be returned to Linda Butler Livesay.